Applying for Admission to the Graduate School

 General Requirements for Admission

-For applicants who are admitted on conditional status because they did not meet GPA and/or GRE/GMAT requirements for regular admission, the conditional status will be removed after the student earns a minimum of 12 semester hours of graduate credit at the University of Louisiana at Monroe with a 3.00 GPA and no grade lower than C. If these applicants fail to meet the requirements for removal of conditional status after earning 12 hours of graduate credit, they will be denied continuance in graduate courses.
+Some programs only allow conditional status for undergraduate deficiencies.
+For applicants who are admitted conditionally because they do not meet GPA and/or GRE requirements, this status will be removed after a minimum of 12 semester hours of graduate coursework is completed at the University of Louisiana at Monroe with a 3.0 GPA, no grade below a C, and not more than one course with a grade of C. If these requirements are not met, the student will be denied continuance in Graduate School.

 Provisional status is granted on a case-by-case basis.
-The student is typically admitted into non-degree status until regular or conditional status requirements are met.
+Applicants who are accepted provisionally are typically admitted into non-degree status until regular or conditional status requirements are met.

-Students in non-degree status, who apply for admission to a graduate program, must meet the same GPA and GRE/GMAT requirements stated for an applicant seeking initial entry to that graduate program.
+If a non-degree student later applies for admission to a graduate degree program, that student must meet all GPA and GRE/GMAT requirements stated for an applicant seeking initial entry to that graduate program.

-Please note, students who are admitted to the university under a non-degree status are not eligible for financial aid until after they have been formally admitted into a program.
-Financial aid is reserved for students under regular or conditional admissions only.
+Students who are admitted to the university under a non-degree status are not eligible for financial aid.

 Admission of Transfer Students